-Sous Vide Octopus is the easiest and fail-proof method to cook the perfect octopus – tender and flavorful, with a beautiful char on the outside!
+Sous Vide Octopus is the easiest and foolproof method to cook the perfect octopus – tender and flavorful, with a beautiful char on the outside!
 Cooking octopus in the sous vide water bath at 171ºF (77ºC) for 5 hours, and then quickly grilling or searing at the end produces the best octopus EVERY TIME!

 It may seem daunting to cook octopus at home due to their very tough tissues.
 They can easily become chewy and rubbery as they sit in the pot.
 But with sous vide method, this seafood is actually quite easy and requires nothing more than time.